 This course is intended to prepare students for work in the collegiate format while focusing on the ocean environment and organisms.
 It meets five periods per week and does not include a double-lab period.
 Students will be expected to complete work utilizing multiple resources.
 This course is designed for students with serious interest in physical and life science applications in the ocean environment and requires participation in dissections.
-Topics may include the history of marine science, geography of the sea floor, chemistry of seawater, organisms of the sea, marine ecosystems and the impact of humans on the marine environment.
+Topics may include a history of marine science, geography of the sea floor, chemistry of seawater, organisms of the sea, marine ecosystems and the impact of humans on the marine environment.
+Completion of this course does not meet the college requirement of a laboratory-based science.
 It is not intended to be selected in lieu of a Physics course, but rather as an additional science elective.

-- Core text levels of complexity alian to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
 ICR)